M0NsTeRRR/helm-charts/CONTRIBUTING.md

 Please use your real name and a valid email address.

+## Bump chart and update chart README.md

+We expect you to bump the Helm chart following [Semantic Versioning](https://semver.org/).
+To generate the `README.md`, we use [helm-docs](https://github.com/norwoodj/helm-docs).

 ## Submitting changes

 Please create a new PR against the `main` branch which must be based on the